The estate variant of Ford's upcoming fourth-gen Focus has been spotted.

 Much like the new Fiesta that was introduced earlier this year, the design of the next-generation Focus will take the evolutionary approach, retaining the car’s rounded nose and sharp rear end.
 However, the headlights will be reshaped to give the car a more modern appearance, while at the back a set of completely new taillights will resemble the design of the recently-introduced Fiesta.

 Ford will reveal the fourth-generation Focus most likely during the second half of 2018 ahead of going on sale during the first half of 2019.
 The popular hatchback will be the first to arrive, followed by the estate for the European market.
-A crossover-inspired variant has also been mooted.
+An SUV-inspired variant has also been mooted.